Yifan1989/Uni_Dashboard/README.md

     (c) execute it. still the same cd, and """dotnet ef database update InitialCreate""", now we can find them in Azure

   (5) add a file named EmployeeController.cs.
 It works for changing the database. see comments in the file

+  (6) finally we test it by using postman
+    (a) when put and delete, we need the employee id.

+    (b) all the rest is just simple.

+2. Front-end now: